Dev-ZC/Decompressed/README.md

 # Decompressed
-An open source GPU-Native decompression framework for vector data.
+An open source GPU-Native decompression framework for vector embeddings.